Ramzi-B/project_blog/README.md

 > This is a personal project blog using procedural PHP.

-- list of all posts
+- list all posts
-- list of articles by category
+- list posts by category
 - pagination
 - read a post
 - post comments
 - login page
-- administration page
+- administration
 - update, delete, add a new post, author, category
 - Flash sessions messages